VCurry20/PDARandomData/README.md

 ## Purpose of this Repository

-The purpose of this respository is to investigate a real world dataset, plot the data and simulate a random dataset matching the properties.
+The purpose of this repository is to investigate a realworld dataset, plot the data and simulate a random dataset matching the properties.

-I wanted to review a dataset of Human intereactions or Human events, I reviewed initial datasets but choose a dataset based on the Birth Rate in Ireland from 2008 - 2020.
+I wanted to review a dataset of Human interactions or Human events, I reviewed initial datasets but choose a dataset based on the Birth Rate in Ireland from 2008 - 2020.

-This dataset was broken down by years and also number of other previous born children per Monther.
+This dataset was broken down by years and number of other previous born children per Mother.
 There is also data points for the number of Children born outside of Marriage and Civil Partnership.

 <br/>